Mashhad: Etymology and early history

-The ancient Parthian city of Patigrabanâ, mentioned in the Behistun inscription (520 BCE) of the Achaemenid Emperor Darius I, may have been located at the present-day Mashhad.
+The ancient Parthian city of Patigrabanâ, mentioned in the Behistun inscription (520 BC) of the Achaemenid Emperor Darius the Great, may have been located at the Mashhad.

 At the beginning of the 9th century (3rd century AH), Mashhad was a small city called Sanabad, which was situated 24 km away from Tus.
 There was a summer palace of Humayd ibn Qahtaba, the governor of Khurasan.
 In 808, when Harun al-Rashid, Abbasid caliph, was passing through to quell the insurrection of Rafi ibn al-Layth in Transoxania, he became ill and died.
 He was buried under the palace of Humayd ibn Qahtaba.
 Thus the Dar al-Imarah was known as the Mausoleum of Haruniyyeh.
 In 818, Ali al-Ridha was martyred by al-Ma'mun and was buried beside the grave of Harun.
 Although Mashhad owns the cultural heritage of Tus (including its figures like Nizam al-Mulk, Al-Ghazali, Ahmad Ghazali, Ferdowsi, Asadi Tusi, and Shaykh Tusi), earlier Arab geographers have correctly identified Mashhad and Tus as two separate cities that are now located about 19 km from each other.